Weight Space Representation Learning via Neural Field Adaptation: Experiments

 \textbf{Clustering.} For clustering, we apply $k$-means with $k=10$ (matching the number of categories) on the weight representations.
 We evaluate the clustering quality using the Adjusted Rand Index (ARI), which measures the agreement between the predicted clusters and the ground-truth categories while correcting for chance.

 \textbf{Results.} Table~\ref{tab:classification} reports the accuracy for the two classification methods and the Adjusted Rand Score for clustering across the six candidate representations.
-We also present t-SNE visualizations of the weight representations for the ten object categories in Figure~\ref{fig:tsne}.
-Each point encodes one instance, colored by its category.
 The classification and clustering results reveal a clear progression in semantic structure across different parameterizations.
 LoRA outperforms standalone MLPs, mLoRA outperforms LoRA, and mLoRA delivers the best results overall, achieving $90\%$ accuracy with a linear classifier.
-Given that mLoRA-Asym exhibits better weight space structure in terms of linear mode connectivity, thsi result indicate that the discriminative power of the weight representation is not directly linked to linear mode connectivity or permutation symmetry.
-The t-SNE visualizaitons show that all weight representations are able to capture some level of semantic structure, as same-category instances are positioned closely.
-However, only mulitplicative LoRA weights demonstrate clear class seperation.
+Given that mLoRA-Asym exhibits better weight space structure in terms of linear mode connectivity, this result indicates that the discriminative power of the weight representation is not directly linked to linear mode connectivity or permutation symmetry.
 These results substantiate that multiplicative LoRA weight representations are capable of capturing semantic structure.
-Notably, recent work \textit{weights2weights}~\cite{dravid2024interpreting} similarly observes that LoRA weights that fine-tune image diffusion model exhibit interpretable structure with semantic linear directions, echoing our observations in the context of neural fields.
-Our finding further challenges the popular view that neural network weights are uninterpretable, demonstrating that with appropriate parameterization, weight spaces can encode semantic information.